 Open-Ended Vasectomy is considered by many Vasectomists to be the gold standard method of performing No Scalpel Vasectomy.

-We’ve just said that cautery of just one end has a 10% failure rate.
+You can’t just cauterise the upper end and be done, because there would be a 10% failure rate.
 What else can you do to the upper end to ensure the vasectomy works?
 The answer is Fascial Interposition.